Gcouch8/guessing-game/README.md

 ====Guessing Game====

-Gareth Couch
+Author: Gareth Couch

-This code will start a Guessing-game once opened.
-There are 6 questions total.
-The code will alert the user of their input and store their input in a variable.
-It will then alert the user of whether their input was correct and matched the answer stored in a variable.
-After the game is over, the code will alert the user of how many questions they got correct.
+Collaborator: Daniel Zwelling

+When the button is clicked, the GuessingGame function constructor will run the runGame function.
+Which will then access the arrays that have the data for each question, answer, response, and image.
+Depending on the user input, the output will be displayed either on the page or through alerts.
+If the user got the question correct they will get a custom response and an image to be displayed.
+If the user got the question incorrect, a different custom response will be displayed.
+At the end of the game a counter variable will dispay how many questions the user got correct.

 A joke for the TAs: "Why did the programmer quit his job?
 Because they didn't get arrays!"